komalkish/Final_Project/README.md

 Created by:
 - Nicole Fisher - Database
 - Huan Hui Huang - Machine Learning
-- Komal Kishore - Git & Presentation Slides
+- Komal Kishore - Git

 ## Purpose
 Analysis of life expectancy from a [Kaggle dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who) collected from WHO and United Nations.
 Compared with suicide [Kaggle dataset](https://www.kaggle.com/code/mariapushkareva/suicide-rate-analysis-eda-and-clustering/data).
 To predict what factors (such as disease, BMI, population, income, education, etc.) have the most influence on life expectancy categorized by country.